 What happens during a treatment?

-All animals are treated in the comfort of their own home and each appointment includes a chat before and after the treatment to discuss progress and findings.
-To give Reiki to an animal is a simple process.
-The animal will guide me as to whether they want to receive the healing sitting on my lap, laying next to me or moving freely around the room as they wish during the treatment.
-Then I will either lay my hands on the animals body or from a short distance away, depending on how the animal wishes to receive the energy.
+All dogs are treated in the comfort of their own home and each appointment includes a chat before and after the treatment to discuss progress and findings.
+To give Reiki to a dog is a simple process.
+They will guide me as to whether they want to receive the healing sitting on my lap, laying next to me or moving freely around the room as they wish during the treatment.
+Then I will either lay my hands on the animals body or from a short distance away, depending on how they wish to receive the energy.